drteresavasquez/uxi-look-a-like/README.md

 Exercise for UIX delivering HTML/CSS based on a design and considering how components comprise an overall product.

 ## Summary
-You are going to build a site for Deina's Bites, a 100% natural cookie bakery.
+Build a site for Deina's Bites, a 100% natural cookie bakery.
 The site will include a home page, catalog page, item detail page, and a shopping cart with credit card feature.

-You are being given a prototype to follow for content placement, component design, etc. There is a style guide with colors and fonts.
+See the [prototype](https://9yg393.axshare.com/#g=1&p=home&c=1) to show how I, the developer, followed content placement, component design, etc. There is a [style guide](https://github.com/nashville-software-school/uix-look-alike/blob/master/style_guide.png) with colors and fonts.

 And all the images have been provided.
-But the rest is up to you!
+But the rest was up to me!

 ## Getting Started